 Fifth Place: Thrustmaster T80

-A solid wheel that delivers on most of its promises, it’s high(er) price-tag and lack of force-feedback relegate it to position 5.
+A solid wheel that delivers on most of its promises, its high(er) price-tag and lack of force-feedback relegate it to position five

 The Thrustmaster T80 is a good wheel for first time sim pilots.
 It’s made from hard plastic, it’s sturdy, and it’s aesthetically pleasing.
 Of course, this isn’t the most important factor to consider, but for an entry-level wheel, it’s still welcome.
 It also comes with the default (read low quality) Thrustmaster pedal set.
 It’s hard to criticize something that’s added on for free, but if you’ve read our previous reviews on this list you’ll know what we think about it.